Can Character-based Language Models Improve Downstream Task Performance in Low-Resource and Noisy Language Scenarios?: Data sets

-\paragraph{\textit{NArabizi} Data Set} We use the \textit{NArabizi} treebank \cite{seddah-etal-2020-building}, containing about 1500 sentences randomly sampled from the romanized Algerian dialectal Arabic corpus of \citet{cotterell2014algerian} and from a small corpus of lyrics coming from Algerian dialectal Arabic songs popular among the younger generation.
+from a small corpus of lyrics coming from Algerian dialectal Arabic songs popular among the younger generation.
 This treebank is manually annotated with morpho-syntactic information (parts-of-speech and morphological features), together with glosses and code-switching labels at the word level, as well as sentence-level translations.
 Moreover, this treebank also contains 36\% of French tokens.
 Within the \textit{NArabizi} annotated corpus,\footnote{\url{http://almanach-treebanks.fr/NArabizi}} In addition to labeled data, The \textit{NArabizi} treebanks provides about \draftadd{2 millions} words\draftadd{, 99k sentences,} of unlabeled data collected from various sources.\footnote{The original data set provides 50k sentences of clean \textit{NArabizi} sentences and an additional 49k sentences of more noisy data, we use here a concatenation of both.} We use this corpus for unsupervised fine-tuning.

 \paragraph{French Data Sets} We use the following Universal Dependencies, UD, \cite{nivre-etal-2020-universal} version of the following treebanks: French GSD \cite{mcdonald2013universal}, Sequoia \cite{candito2012corpus} and Spoken, an automatic conversion of the Rhapsodie corpus \cite{lacheret2014rhapsodie} \draftadd{to the UD annotation scheme}.